InnerSourceCommons/InnerSourceLearningPath/contributor/01-introduction-article.md

 ## Section overview
-In the following 5 sections you will learn more in detail about the various aspects introduced here.
+In the following 5 segments you will learn more in detail about the various aspects introduced here.

 The next segment will detail _mindset and habit_ that create opportunities to _become an InnerSource Contributor_.